DrBeef/RTCWQuest/README.md

 RTCWQuest
 ==========

-Welcome to the one and only fully wireless 6DoF implementation of _Return to Castle Wolfenstein_ in VR.
+Welcome to the one and only fully wireless 6DoF implementation of the _Return to Castle Wolfenstein_ single player campaign in VR.

 This is built solely for the Oculus Quest VR HMD and will *not* run on any other device.